 In most instances, your textbook represents the basic tool of your trade.
-We urge you to guard your textbooks carefully and keep them covered at all times and to use it daily.
 The student to whom the book was issued must pay for damaged or lost books.
 If you lose or damage your book, you will be expected to pay for it.
 Write your name and the teacher's name on the inside cover of the book.